Assessments

 Cognitive assessments explore how a person thinks, reasons, and processes information.
 Achievement assessments focus on academic skills such as reading, writing, and mathematics.

-Assessments typically take a few hours, spread across one or two sessions.
-This approach allows enough time for a careful and developmentally informed process.
+Most assessments take a few hours across one or two sessions.
+This allows enough time for a thoughtful and developmentally informed process.

 Yes.
 Reports produced through our assessment process are recognised by schools and other allied health or educational professionals, and may help guide relevant support.

 Yes.
-We offer assessments that look at learning strengths, giftedness, and potential learning disorders, with the aim of building a clearer picture of each learner’s unique needs.
+Our assessments can explore learning strengths, giftedness, and potential learning disorders, helping to develop a clearer and more complete understanding of each individual learner’s needs.

 Begin your journey with PsychWell